 How often should I clean my AV receiver’s vents?

-It is recommended to visually inspect and dust your AV Receiver’s external vents at least once a month.
+It is recommended to visually inspect and dust your AV receiver’s external vents at least once a month.
 A more thorough cleaning using compressed air to clear internal heatsinks and circuit boards (if you are comfortable opening the unit) should be performed every six to twelve months, depending on how dusty your environment is and how frequently the receiver is used.
 Regular cleaning is a simple yet vital step in preventing heat buildup.